wrapperband/FeathercoinWalletGuide/README.md

-# Feathercoin Wallet - Prolog  & Meta data
+# Feathercoin Wallet - Meta data

 ## What is Feathercoin?